Adelaide Zoo: History

-Adelaide Zoo first opened on 23 May 1883, occupying 6.5 ha (now 8 ha) of land granted by the government.
+Adelaide Zoo opened on 23 May 1883, occupying 6.5 ha (now 8 ha) of land granted by the government.
 It was founded by the South Australian Acclimatization and Zoological Society.
 The society later became the Royal Zoological Society of South Australia after a royal charter was granted by King George VI in 1937.

-The first director of the zoo (from 1882 to 1893) was R. E. Minchin.
-He was succeeded by his son A. C. Minchin (from 1893 to 1934), and grandson R. R. L. Minchin (from 1935 to 1940).
-Another grandson, Alfred Keith Minchin ran the private Koala Farm in the North Parklands from 1936 to 1960; the surplus koalas were set free on Kangaroo Island.
+The first director of the zoo, from 1882 to 1893, was R. E. Minchin.
+He was succeeded by his son A. C. Minchin from 1893 to 1934, and grandson R. R. L. Minchin from 1935 to 1940.
+Another grandson, Alfred Keith Minchin ran the private Koala Farm in the North Parklands from 1936 to 1960.
+The surplus koalas were set free on Kangaroo Island.

 In the mid-twentieth century the zoo was involved in the export of live birds, with 99% of Australia's exports of live native birds, mainly finches and parrots for aviculture, passing through either Adelaide or Taronga (Sydney).
 At a time when the need for conservation of Australia's native birds, and control of their trade was becoming increasingly apparent, South Australia lagged behind other states in passing appropriate legislation.

-In 1962 a new director of the zoo, William Gasking, was quickly dismissed through the power exerted by the Zoo Council president, Fred Basse, on the grounds that Gasking would not cooperate with the bird trade.
-However, when Basse retired the trade in birds dropped to a tenth of what it had been two years before.
-Since then the zoo's administration has been restructured and the zoo has regained public credibility and scientific status.
+In 1963, the government launched an investigation into the zoo's improper record-keeping of these birds.
+The new director of the zoo, William Gasking, was quickly dismissed through the power exerted by the Zoo Council president, Fred Basse, due to Gasking's attempts to address animal health and safety at the zoo.
+When Basse retired, the trade in birds dropped to one tenth of what it had been two years before.
+Since then, the zoo's administration has been restructured and the zoo has regained public credibility and scientific status.